xulihang/BasicCAT-website/_posts/2023-11-05-how-to-use-google-cloud-in-imagetrans.md

 ![cloud translate search](/album/googlecloud/cloud_translate_search.jpg)

 OCR and machine translation can share the same API key.
-After enabling it, we can use Google to translate texts.
+After enabling it, we can use Google to translate texts in the translation assist tab.

 ![cloud translate](/album/googlecloud/google_translate.jpg)

+We can also pretranslate the areas using menu -> edit -> translate all areas.

+OCR and translation can be used together in one workflow via the batch translation or custom workflow functions.

 ## Enable OCR via Google Drive